Point Duty Traffic Court Defence & Legal Services — Licensed Paralegal OntarioPoint DutyTraffic Court Defence and Legal Services

 Penalties

-Summary conviction: up to 6 months imprisonment and/or a fine of up to $5,000.
+Summary conviction: up to 2 years less a day imprisonment and/or a fine of up to $5,000.
+On indictment: up to 5 years.
 A criminal record can affect employment, travel to the United States, and immigration status.
 Conditional discharges, peace bonds, and diversion are available in appropriate cases.

 iii.